Ricardo-ReyesJr/learn-angular-from-scratch-step-by-step/README.md

 # Angular Tutorial: Learn Angular from scratch step by step

-This project is part of Learn Angular from scratch step by step tutorial where we explore from the basic concepts and why’s of Angular Framework to building a complete Angular app using Angular Material components.
+This project is part of the Learn Angular from scratch step by step tutorial, where we explore from the basic concepts and why’s of Angular Framework to building a complete Angular app using Angular Material components.

 In this Angular Tutorial we explain one by one the main building blocks of an Angular application as well as the best practices for building a complete mobile app with Angular.
-Also this tutorial shows how to setup your dev environment so you can start developing Angular apps in your computer right now.
+Also, this tutorial shows how to set up your dev environment so you can start developing Angular apps on your computer right now.

-Get the step by step free tutorial in https://angular-templates.io/tutorials/about/learn-angular-from-scratch-step-by-step
+Get the step-by-step free tutorial in https://angular-templates.io/tutorials/about/learn-angular-from-scratch-step-by-step

 **Please support this project by simply putting a Github star ⭐.
 Share this library with friends on Twitter and everywhere else you can. 🙏.
 Thanks**